torvalds/linux/Documentation/admin-guide/media/ipu3.rst

 and Snapshot During Video(SDV).

-The ImgU contains two independent pipes, each modelled as a V4L2 sub-device exposed to userspace as a V4L2 sub-device node.
+The ImgU contains two independent pipes, each modelled as a V4L2 sub-device exposed to userspace as a V4L2 sub-device analde.

 Each pipe has two sink pads and three source pads for the following purpose: